Sanford Pediatric Feeding Disorders Program

 New Patient Information

-Once a formal referral is obtained and relevant medical records are reviewed, we will contact you by telephone to conduct a brief interview.
-Following this interview, a comprehensive evaluation will be scheduled with our assessment team.
+Once we receive a formal referral and review your child’s medical records, we will contact you by phone to conduct a brief interview.
+Following this interview, our assessment team will schedule a comprehensive evaluation.

-The assessment will determine what level of treatment is necessary and appropriate for your child.
-If your child is recommended to participate in either the partial-hospitalization feeding program or intensive outpatient program, Sanford will begin the authorization process.
-Once we obtain prior approval from your insurance provider, your child will be scheduled into the program and a packet of information will be sent to you for completion.
+The assessment will determine what level of treatment is right for your child.
+If we recommend that your child participates in either the partial hospital feeding program or outpatient program, Sanford Health will begin the authorization process.
+Once we obtain prior approval from your insurance provider, we’ll schedule your child into the program and send you a packet of information for completion.

 Your First Visit

-The first visit will consist of additional evaluation with your treatment team.
-The team will conduct additional assessments to determine the best course of treatment for your child.
-We will observe meals fed by the parent/caregiver, as well as assess the child's current feeding difficulties.
-Following the initial assessment, your child will have three to four therapeutic feeding sessions each day.
+The first visit will include additional evaluations with the treatment team.
+The team will conduct assessments to determine the best treatment for your child.
+We will observe meals fed by the parent or caregiver and evaluate the child’s current feeding difficulties.
+Following the initial assessment, your child will have multiple therapeutic feeding sessions each day.

-Individualized treatment plans will be designed based on the results of the evaluation.
-Our treatment plans are based on objective data we collect, scientific principles of behavior analysis, team and caregiver input, and evidence-based treatments for feeding disorders.
+We design personalized treatment plans based on these evaluations.
+Our treatment plans center on the objective data we collect, scientific principles of behavior analysis, team and caregiver input, and evidence-based treatments for feeding disorders.

-We will regularly assess outcomes through the course of the admission.
-Once a treatment plan has been developed and your child begins to make progress toward treatment goals, parent/caregiver training will occur.
-This training is key to the success of Sanford's program, as we strive to help your child develop feeding behaviors that can be maintained in home and community environments.
+We will regularly assess outcomes throughout the program.
+Once a treatment plan has been developed and your child begins to make progress, we’ll offer training to the parent or caregiver.
+This training is key to the program’s success, as we strive to help your child develop feeding behaviors that can be maintained in home and community environments.